Computer Station Nation is reader-supported.

 Rating: 9.2/10

-There’s no DPI button, and the scroll wheel click is stiff — genuine complaints.
-The $149.99 price is not cheap.
-But for players who treat their mouse as a long-term investment, nothing on this list beats it.
-Read our full Logitech G Pro X Superlight 2 review for the complete breakdown.
+Fair complaints: no DPI button on the mouse body, and the scroll wheel click is stiff.
+The $149.99 price isn’t cheap.
+But if you’re treating your mouse as a long-term investment and performance is the only variable that matters, nothing here beats it.
+Read the full Logitech G Pro X Superlight 2 review.

 - LIGHTFORCE switches — no debounce delay, 100 million click rating